2023-2024 Self-Study for the Middle States Commission on Higher Education

 Eileen Waitsman, Controller

-Patricia Raines, Bursar/Director of Student Accounting
+Patricia Raines, Bursar/Director, Student Accounts

 Self-Study Coordinator Accreditation Liaison Officer